afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 Since the second variation does not really solve the problem of encapsulating parse state, and is also misguiding in the way it's built, time for a third variation.
+From this point on, things get a bit weird.
+The third example uses rather convoluted code to insinuate at the idea of functors, which doesn't really work.
+This leads to code that's difficult to understand at a syntactic level, and even if you understand it, doesn't make sense at a functional level.
+For this reason, and to keep my sanity, I have refrained from going too deep down the rabbit hole.

-In this third variation, the parse state is packed inside an algebraic type named `ParseState` that contains the complete `ByteString` and the current offset:
+In the third variation, the parse state is packed inside the algebraic type `ParseState` that contains the complete `ByteString` and the current offset:

 ```haskell
 data ParseState = ParseState {